The 2017 World Dwarf Games will be held Aug. 4 to 12 at the University of Guelph.

 Previous Dwarf Games were held in the United States, England, Ireland and France.
 The last Canadian games were held in 2001 in Toronto.

 Athletes compete as part of a country team or as a member of a mixed-country team, with people of similar stature.
 Athletes are organized by dwarfism classification, based on body proportions.
-There are more than 200 different kinds of dwarfism.
+More than 200 kinds of dwarfism exist.

 Sporting events are: archery, badminton, basketball, marksmanship, swimming, powerlifting, track and field, kurling (form of curling), floor hockey, boccia, table tennis, soccer and volleyball.